Skip to content

 Along this road trip route, communities popped up to serve travellers.

-Route 66 became the first fully-paved U.S. highway in 1938.
+Route 66 became the first fully paved U.S. highway in 1938.
 During WWII, the military heavily used the road to move soldiers and equipment.
-Route 66 continued to be one of the most popular highways in the United States until the late 1950s.
+Route 66 remained one of the most famous highways in the United States until the late 1950s.

-Throughout the 1950s and the 1960s, highway expansion in America led to a drastic decrease in the popularity of Route 66.
+Throughout the 1950s and 1960s, highway expansion in America led to a drastic decrease in Route 66’s popularity.
 As more other highways became well-travelled, Route 66 was officially decommissioned in 1985.

 In the late 1980s and early 1990s, many states created Route 66 Associations focused on preserving and restoring the iconic road trip route.
 In 1999, President Clinton signed a bill that gave $10 million towards restoring Route 66.

-With this funding, the communities along Route 66 were able to restore and refurbish their towns.
-The popularity of Route 66 boomed, and it continues to grow today.
+With this funding, the communities along Route 66 could restore and refurbish their towns.
+Route 66 boomed in popularity, and it continues to grow today.
 In 2019, The Hairy Bikers aired 6 episodes along the iconic highway, helping to generate even more international fame for the route.

 Today, those who drive along Route 66 can visit the communities that have served travellers since the 1930s, learn about the history of the most iconic road trip in the USA, and experience the multitude of climates, terrain, and vistas across America.